 - Remove from heat and serve immediately with rice.

-You can substitute the Light and Dark Soy Sauce with 2 tbsp of ordinary soy sauce + 1 tsp honey (or brown sugar).
+You can substitute both the Light and Dark Soy Sauce with 2 tbsp of ordinary soy sauce + 1 tsp honey (or brown sugar).
 The colour of your sauce won't be quite as dark but the flavour will be quite similar.

 You can also substitute the Dark Soy sauce with kecap manis (if you happen to have that on hand instead).
 If you do, do not add any sugar because kecap manis is sweet enough.